midgardproject/phpcr-midgard2/README.md

 ## Development

 The Midgard2 PHPCR provider is in early stages of development.
 Our initial goal is to implement JCR level 1 compatibility, verified by passing the relevant [Jackalope API tests](https://github.com/jackalope/jackalope-api-tests).
 Once we know the exact approach to take, adding JCR level 2 should be relatively straightforward.
+The [David's Model notes](http://wiki.apache.org/jackrabbit/DavidsModel) should be useful for prioritizing features.

 Contributions to the Midgard2 PHPCR provider are very much appreciated.
 The development is coordinated on a GitHub repository: